-See Appendix C, Figure 20, Program or Double Word Program Suspend & Resume Flowchart and Pseudo Code, and Figure 22, Erase Suspend & Resume Flowchart and Pseudo Code for flowcharts for using the Program/Erase Resume command.
+See [APPENDIX C., Figure 20., Program Suspend & Resume Flowchart and Pseudo Code](#), and [Figure 22., Erase Suspend & Resume Flowchart and Pseudo Code](#), for flowcharts for using the Program/Erase Resume command.

 Protection Register Program Command

 The Protection Register Program command is used to Program the 128 bit user One-Time-Programmable (OTP) segment of the Protection Register.
 The segment is programmed 16 bits at a time.
 When shipped all bits in the segment are set to '1'.
 The user can only program the bits to '0'.